bvanelli/python-for-data-analysis/assignments/lesson01.md

-## Lesson 1 — Python, IPython, Packages, and Jupyter Notebooks
+## Assignment 1 — Python, IPython, Packages, and Jupyter Notebooks

 The first lesson is to follow along with the [Jupyter notebooks](../lessons/lesson01.ipynb).